Bandhan203/Practicum_RMS/backend/README.md

-# My_RMS Backend - Laravel API
+# Smart Dine POS Backend - Laravel API

 ## Overview
-This is the Laravel backend API for the Restaurant Management System (My_RMS).
+This is the Laravel backend API for the Smart Dine Point of Sale System.
 It provides authentication and API endpoints for the React frontend.

 ## Features
 - **Authentication**: User registration, login, logout using Laravel Sanctum